chRyNaN/time/README.md

 ## Using the Library

-This library introduces a `DateTimeString` class which is an [ISO-8601](https://en.wikipedia.org/wiki/ISO_8601) formatted String wrapper.
+This library introduces a `DateTimeString` class which is an [ISO-8601](https://en.wikipedia.org/wiki/ISO_8601) formatted String wrapper, and a `DateTimeLong` class which is a wrapper around a `Long` value indicating milliseconds since the UTC Epoch.
 The `DateTimeStringSerializer` class is used to handle serialization/deserialization of the `DateTimeString` class for [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization).
 This allows the use of `DateTimeString` in `@Serializable` models:

 ### DateTimeString